 Adding to that are the roughly 500,000 students within a 100-mile radius of Orlando pursuing higher education at any given time of the year, making Orlando a prime location for companies to recruit strong talent.
 The region offers more than 35 colleges, universities, technical schools, and private institutions as well as continuing education programs, including the University of Central Florida (UCF), Full Sail University, Rollins College, Stetson University, Florida Institute of Technology, Florida Polytechnic University, Keiser University, Webster University, Beacon College, Valencia College, Seminole State College, Lake-Sumter State College, and more.
 In recent years, record numbers of these students have been choosing to stay in Orlando after they graduate to pursue long-term employment and high-impact careers.
 In fact, 53% of UCF alumni stay to live and work in our region after graduation.

-By 2019, the new UCF Downtown Campus will bring roughly 8,000 students to live, work, and play in the city’s core, creating an even more vibrant and thriving downtown.
+The new UCF Downtown Campus will bring roughly 8,000 students to live, work, and play in the city’s core, creating an even more vibrant and thriving downtown.